 * Initially use Silhouette branded filament.
 It is set up to use this filament when dispatched, you shouldn’t have to change any settings to achieve a great print.
 Different makes will need you to tweak your print settings.
 Whilst you are learning the machine and its processes don’t add another element that could result in failure.
 Silhouette filament comes in 7 colors and is available in 500g rolls.

-Hochanda, who sell the Alta & its consumables, are currently offering 10% off purchases using the following code JFD4UZX9
+Hochanda, who sell the Alta & its consumables, are currently offering a discount off purchases using the following code JFD4UZX9

 * PLA Filament has a shelf life of about 1 Year, it also absorbs water, so when not in use keep in a sealed container.
 The Alta works with any brand 1.75mm PLA Filament.
 Once you are familiar with the machine and are confident printing, and only at this point, would I consider using other brands of filament.
 There is a huge variety available including wood effect, stone effect, transparent, metallic and most colours.